winitzki/scall/tutorial/programming_dhall.md

 Although most code examples are in Dhall, much of the material of the book has a wider applicability.
 The book studies a certain flavor of purely functional programming without side effects and with guaranteed termination, which is known in the academic literature as "System Fω".
+That type system is the foundation of Haskell, Scala, and other advanced functional programming languages.

 From the point of view of programming language theory, Dhall implements System Fω with some additional features, using a Haskell-like syntax.